Txture Blog

 cloud-delivery-lead

 In this article, we'll explain what green cloud actually means and show you four steps that providers take to be more sustainable.
-In the end, we will show you how to move to the cloud sustainably, by making green factors an essential part of your migration strategy.
+In the end, we will show you how to effectively reduce your IT's carbon footprint, by making green factors an essential part of your cloud strategy.

 What does "green cloud" mean?